amyles/coherence-workshop-handson/coherence-workshop-handson.md

 PLEASE Do NOT refresh the browser window to see node pool scaling progress as this will reset your cloud shell session environment variables.

-You should see that the number of pods is restored to 3 and the application rebalances the cache data as the number of cache servers drops and is then restored to the desired state.
+You should see that the number of pods is restored to 3 and the application re-balances the cache data as the number of cache servers drops and is then restored to the desired state.

 ## Cache Federation Across OCI Regions